 Myth: Therapy does not work

-Fact: The efficiency of CBT has been widely documented by scientific research across the world.
-It is referred to as empirically-based also because of its focus on factual and not perceived reality.
-Due to its flexible application, CBT is a popular choice for the treatment of a great number of mental health issues, be it common or complex.
+Fact: The efficiency of EMDR (and CBT) has been widely documented by scientific research across the world.
+CBT is referred to as empirically-based also because of its focus on factual and not perceived reality.
+Due to its flexible application, CBT is a popular choice for the treatment of depression and anxiety.

 If you have questions about individual therapy, please read our FAQs